Prepare your Source Server for Windows Server 2012 Essentials migration

 In the navigation pane, click Start a scan.

 In the details pane, type the scan label.
-The scan label is the name of the scan report, for example SBS BPA Scan 1Jul2012.
+The scan label is the name of the scan report, for example BPA Scan 15May2012.
+Click Start scanning.

 After the scan finishes, click View a report of this Best Practices scan.

-After collecting information about server configuration, the Windows SBS 2008 BPA verifies that the information is correct and then presents administrators with a list of information and issues sorted by severity.
-The list describes each issue and provides a recommendation or possible solution.
+After the Windows SBS 2003 BPA collects and analyzes the information, it presents a list of issues that are sorted by severity.
+The Windows SBS 2003 BPA describes each issue that it encountered and suggests solutions.
 Three report types are available:

 |List Reports||Displays reports in a one-dimensional list.|